rapid7/propsd/docs/getting-started/configuration.md

     "warn", and "error".
 Each log level encompases all the ones below it.
 So "debug" is the most verbose and "error" is the least verbose.
 Defaults to "info".

-  * `access` - These settings control access logging.

-  Propsd logs access requests to its end points.
-Access requests are logged in JSON format using the [Apache combined log format][apache].

-  The following keys are available:

-    * `level` - The level to log access requests at.
-Valid values are "debug", "verbose", "info", "warn", and "error".
-Setting this to a level that's equal to or lower than the `log:level` makes access logs visible.
-Defaults to "verbose".

 * `index` - These settings control the first file properties are read from.